Max Muncy Preview, Player Props: Dodgers vs. Diamondbacks

 Max Muncy At The Plate

-- He ranks 136th in batting average, 68th in on base percentage, and 37th in slugging among qualified hitters in MLB.
+- Among qualifying hitters in MLB action, he ranks 134th in batting average, 58th in on-base percentage, and 29th in slugging.

-- Muncy is batting .304 with one homer during his last outings and is on a six-game hitting streak.
+- Muncy will look to extend his seven-game hitting streak.
+He's batting .381 with two homers during his last games.

-- In 46 games this year (43.0%), Muncy has picked up an RBI, and in 21 of those games (19.6%) he had two or more.
-He has also driven in three or more of his team's runs in nine contests.
+- In 43.5% of his games this season, Muncy has had at least one RBI.
+He's picked up more than one in 20.4% and driven in three or more of his team's runs in nine contests.

-- In 55 of 107 games this season, he has scored, and 14 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.